 West Side of the island

-Chankanaab National Park Admission $21 US per person, less for kids under 12.
+Chankanaab National Park Admission $21 US for adults & $14 for kids ages 4-12.
 This is the best place for a swim with the dolphins (or manatees) activity and you can sign up for this in advance or at the park.
 The park hours are Monday-Saturday from 8am-4:30pm

 The Money Bar– -snorkeling for adults and older kids.
 Located about a mile north of Chankannab.